Skip to content

 DLA and PIP are benefits paid to cover the extra costs of a person’s disability or health needs.
 They are both split into two components:

-The government's website has more information on the disability living allowance and personal independence payments:
+The government's website has more information on the DLA and PIP:

 Additional Help and Support